Meet our Director

-George Gotto, IV, Ph.D., has been appointed interim director of the University of Missouri-Kansas City Institute for Human Development (IHD).
+George Gotto, IV, Ph.D., is director of the University of Missouri-Kansas City Institute for Human Development (UMKC IHD).

-Gotto works throughout the state of Missouri to conduct community-based research and training projects primarily related to health and wellness for people with intellectual and developmental disabilities (IDD).
+George works throughout the state of Missouri to conduct community-based research and training projects primarily related to health and wellness for people with intellectual and developmental disabilities (IDD).
 He is a founding member of the Missouri Self-Determination Association (MO-SDA).
-He is also the current president of the Missouri Chapter of the American Association of Intellectual and Developmental Disabilities (MOAAIDD).
+He is immediate past president and remains on the board of the Missouri Chapter of the American Association of Intellectual and Developmental Disabilities (MOAAIDD).

-Over the past 17 years, Gotto has served as principal investigator or co-investigator on 24 federal, state, and foundation grants and contracts primarily focusing on health and disability in the United States and Mexico.
+Over the past 18 years, George has served as principal investigator or co-investigator on 24 federal, state, and foundation grants and contracts primarily focusing on health and disability in the United States and Mexico.
 He has published peer-reviewed articles, book chapters, reports, and curricula in areas related to self-determination, community-based research methods, and health and wellness for people with disabilities.

-Gotto replaces retired director Carl F. Calkins, Ph.D., who helped establish and lead the UCEDD since 1977.
+In 2018, George replaced retired director Carl F. Calkins, Ph.D., who helped establish and lead the UCEDD beginning in 1977.

-For over 33 years, the Institute for Human Development has provided leadership within UMKC and the state of Missouri in research, education and service to advance the cause and improve the lives of adults and children with disabilities and their families.
+For over 43 years, the UMKC Institute for Human Development has provided leadership within UMKC and the state of Missouri in research, education and service to advance the cause and improve the lives of adults and children with disabilities and their families.